 Range

-A range is a collection of one or more cells that you work with as a group rather than separately.
+A range is a collection of (adjacent or non-adjacent) cells that you work with as a group rather than separately.
 This enables you to fill the range with values, move or copy the range, sort the range data, and insert and delete ranges.

 There are three range (or reference) operators: